mpounsett/nagiosplugin/README.txt

 - Long output and performance data
 - Timeout handling
 - Persistent "cookies" to retain state information between check runs
+- Resume log file processing at the point where the last run left
 - No dependencies beyond the Python standard library.

 `nagiosplugin` runs on POSIX and Windows systems.
-It requires Python 3 but Python 2.7 compatibility is planned.
+It requires Python 3, but Python 2.7 compatibility is planned.